Not everyone who attends college earns a degree. But can you refinance student loans if you didn’t earn a degree or graduate?

 - SoFi (you need an associate’s degree)

-These companies often have more stringent requirements for refinancing student loans for applicants without a degree.
+These companies often have more stringent eligibility requirements for refinancing student loans for applicants with no degree.
 This may include a 650 credit score or higher, little to no additional debt, a decent income or the inclusion of a cosigner.

 Improve Your Credit

-You can find your credit score for free at sites like Credit Karma or Credit Sesame.
+You can do a free credit check at sites like Credit Karma or Credit Sesame.
 Banks like Capital One and Chase also have their own free credit score tracker, which you don’t need to be a customer to view.

 Services like Credit Karma may help explain why your credit score is low.
 It could be because of a collection, bankruptcy, foreclosure, missed payment or high utilization on your credit card.
 There are a bunch of possibilities, so understanding why your score is low is the first step to fixing it.